GreptimeTeam/docs/docs/nightly/en/user-guide/table-management.md

 ## Create Database

 The default database is `public`.
-You can create a database manully.
+You can create a database manually.

 ```sql
 CREATE DATABASE test;